-CROSS BORDER MATTERS
+12.8.6 CROSS BORDER MATTERS

-Engagement have been taking place with neighbouring municipalities in the District Family and also with the Kind Cetshwayo District.
-To date, the following issues and challenges, of a cross border nature are noted:
+Based on engagement with neighbouring municipalities in the District Family and also with the King Cetshwayo District, the following issues and challenges, of a cross border nature are noted:

-Restrictions on beach access for social and economic purposes remains a challenged in many ways. the uMlalazi Coastal Development Plan does address this matter.
+- Restrictions on beach access for social and economic purposes remains a challenged in many ways. the uMlalazi Coastal Development Plan does address this matter.
 Beach Access is also hampered in some areas due to historical lease agreements that restricts access to the coast.
-In context of the above, it is important that neighbouring municipalities work together to direct and manage development within coastal areas.

-The P230 is a secondary corridor with potential tourism, heritage and cultural linkages to the Ongoye Forest.
-Infrastructure investment on local linkages/routes (i.e. poor road network) towards the Ongoye Forest and the Escapement are very important to boost the local economy.

-There are no development plans between uMlalazi and uMhlathuze Local Municipalities to improve, enhance and boost the Ongoye Tourism, Cultural and Heritage landscape.

-Of importance to all municipalities is the unknown impact of land claims.

-Infrastructural failures impact on the ecological health of riverine and estuary and these impacts extend beyond municipal borders.
+In context of the above, it is important that neighbouring municipalities work together to direct and manage development within coastal areas. - 2.
+In the uMlalazi Municipality, the P230 is a tertiary corridor with potential tourism, heritage and cultural linkages to the Ongoye Forest.
+Infrastructure investment on local linkages/routes (i.e. poor road network) towards the Ongoye Forest and the Escarpment are very important to boost the local economy. - 3.
+There are no development plans between uMlalazi and uMhlathuze Local Municipalities to improve, enhance and boost the Ongoye Tourism, Cultural and Heritage landscape. - 4.
+Of importance to all municipalities is the unknown impact of land claims. - 5.
+Infrastructural failures impact on the ecological health of riverine and estuary and these impacts extend beyond municipal borders. - 6.
 Infrastructure planning also traverses borders.
 An example being the uMhlathuze Arterial Framework plan.
 This plan is not limited to arterial routes within the uMhlathuze Municipality but extends into the uMfolozi Municipal area.
 This does provide some linkages to the proposed IDZ 2 A development.

-Inset 1: Extract from Arterial Framework Plan
+Inset 2: Extract from Arterial Framework Plan

-Apart from coastal development planning, nodal planning that has an influence, and will be influenced, by cross border matters.
+7. Apart from coastal development planning, nodal planning that has an influence, and will be influenced, by cross border matters.
 As alluded to before, the proposed IDZ 2A zone is located within uMfolozi Municipality but cannot be separated from the uMhlathuze Municipality.
-An uMfolozi/IDZ Nodal Plan is currently underway.
+An uMfolozi/IDZ Nodal Plan is responding to this.

-Inset 2: Extended Study Area for uMfolozi/IDZ Nodal Plan
+Inset 3: Extended Study Area for uMfolozi/IDZ Nodal Plan

-The overall aim of the project is to develop a clear, comprehensive nodal plan to manage and guide development and land use in the study area
+The overall aim of the project is to develop a clear, comprehensive nodal plan to manage and guide development and land use in the study area.

-A further matter that needs to be aligned between municipalities related to the process and outcomes of the preparation of wall to wall schemes.
+- 8. A further matter that needs to be aligned between municipalities related to the process and outcomes of the preparation of wall to wall schemes.
 In a same way that land use need to be compatible within a scheme for a certain area, land uses need to be compatible, and take due cognizance of development proposals in neighbouring municipalities as well.
-A case in point being the Aquadene human settlement development in relative close proximity to the proposed IDZ 2A phase.
+A case in point being the Aquadene human settlement development in relative close proximity to the proposed IDZ 2A phase. - 9.
 Various strategic and catalytic projects are being pursued within the KCDM.
-Given their nature as projects that promote cross-cutting sustainability outcomes that mirror goals and targets to promote the overall sustainability of a larger area due consideration has to be given to cross border inputs and outputs from as early as the planning stage.
+Given their nature as projects that promote cross-cutting sustainability outcomes that mirror goals and targets to promote the overall sustainability of a larger area due consideration has to be given to cross border inputs and outputs from as early as the planning stage. - 10.
 Apart from the matters elaborated upon above, the uMhlathuze Municipality is undertaking the Mzingazi Formalization project and also pursuing human settlement development in the vicinity of Nseleni.
 Both these processes have cross border impacts and open communication has to be maintained between the municipalities involved.